Profluent-Internships/ProCALM/README.md

 ## Generation
 Example commands:

 ```
 #generate for a single EC conditioning
 python runner.py --model ec-onehot-swissprot_20240819-231400 --checkpoint ba21000 --ec 4.2.1.20

-#generate for EC conditionings tested in our study
-python runner.py --model ec-onehot-swissprot_20240819-231400 --checkpoint ba21000 --ec train+test --num_seqs 225

 #generate for EC and taxonomy conditioning
-python runner.py --model ec+tax-swissprot_20240819-231401 --checkpoint ba21000 --ec common --tax 2.1224.1236.2887326.468.469.470 --num_seqs 225
+python runner.py --model ec+tax-swissprot_20240819-231401 --checkpoint ba21000 --ec 4.2.1.20 --tax bacteria --num_seqs 225

-#generate for ECs with few bacteria
-python runner.py --model ec+tax-swissprot-lowbacteria_20240824-202511 --checkpoint ba11000 --ec low_bacteria --tax superkingdoms

-#ZymCTRL baseline for rare and common ECs
+#ZymCTRL baseline for EC 4.2.1.20
 python ZymCTRL_runner.py
 ```
-Alternatively, if 4 GPUs are available, you can run many generations in parallel with `scripts/parallel_generation/run_parallel_generation.sh`.
-Outputs will be saved under `results/{model_name}/generated/{checkpoint}`.
-Note that parallelization should allow the generation to finish in under 2 hours if you generating with 225 sequences per EC and 72 unique ECs.
-Note that some of the generation may come out slightly differently, as there is an update with seeding added at a different point in the runner.
+Generation on a single GPU should take on the order of 1 minute per batch, so 990 sequences will take around 20 minutes on a single 40GB A100.

 ## Analysis
 Here are example commands to reproduce our study and get statistics on the generation quality and diversity of generated sequences under `scripts`: